nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+#### Editing a person : `edit` `[coming soon]`

+Edits an existing person in CoLAB.

+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

+* Edits the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

+Examples:
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 #### Deleting a person : `delete`

 Deletes the specified person from the address book.